RackunSec/dciso/README.md

 Usage: ./dciso (args)

 Arguments:
-  build (RELEASE) - Build the chroot directory. install-dep - Install all DCISO dependencies. clean - Destroys the chroot directory. start-chroot - Starts a chroot session in ./chroot. end-chroot - Ends the current chroot session from ./chroot init - Performs first time set of of the chroot, should be ran within chroot. in-start-chroot - Sets up the current chroot session, should be ran within chroot. in-end-chroot - ends the current chroot session, should be ran within chroot.
+  install-dep - Install all dciso dependencies. build-chroot (RELEASE) - Build the chroot directory. start-chroot - Starts a chroot session in ./chroot. end-chroot - Ends the current chroot session from ./chroot clean - Destroys the chroot directory. init - Performs first time set of of the chroot, should be ran within chroot. in-start-chroot - Sets up the current chroot session, should be ran within chroot. in-end-chroot - ends the current chroot session, should be ran within chroot.